marques-silva/resumo-do-lab/README.md

      ```
 ##Sobre Azure

-1. **Neste topipo apendi sobre, escalabiliade, elasticidade, seguraçã, governançã no azure
+1. **Neste topipo apendi sobre, escalabiliade, elasticidade, seguraça, governança no azure